Ear Pain: Causes, Symptoms, and Pain Relief

 The Eustachian tubes are responsible for equalizing the air pressure in the middle ear and allowing mucus to flow from the middle ear to the throat.

-- An earache can affect one or both ears and can range from a mild, dull ache to a throbbing or almost crippling pain.
-A feeling of fullness in the ear, or a burning sensation, may accompany an earache.
-An earache can come on suddenly or progress slowly.
+- An earache can affect one or both ears, ranging from a mild ache to severe pain, often with a feeling of fullness or burning.
+It can develop suddenly or gradually.

 Earaches may be caused by injury, infection, ear irritation, or referred pain, which could be felt in the ear from the jaw or teeth.